markuszoeller/markuszoeller.github.io/posts/2017/11/24/ansible-playbook-roles/index.rst

 When doing an *as-is* extraction of the logical units (like we do in this post), follow these steps:

+#. decide what your logical unit is you want to extract
 #. create a new role with ``ansible-galaxy init roles/<role-name>``
 #. add the role to the ``playbook.yml``
 #. move the tasks into ``roles/<role-name>/tasks/main.yml``